brickcap/openresty_examples/book.md

-In the location block above we are using `cjson` global variable that was declared in an `init_by_lua_file` to encode lua tables in json. `cjson` was a good contender for the global varibale declaration because we are going to be using it in many location blocks.
+In the location block above we are using `cjson` global variable that was declared in an `init_by_lua_file` to encode lua tables in json. `cjson` was a good contender for the global variable declaration because we are going to be using it in many location blocks.

 ----